Japan is famous for many things. Seen as a hub of wacky trends and colorful fashions, people associate Japan with innovation and uniqueness.

 Exploitation is also another negative aspect which comes with the job as an idol.
-Not only are idols financially hugely exploited (many earn not much more than minimum wages, whilst the men behind the curtains rake in fortunes), but they are paraded around cities and at events in bikinis and high heels purely for the satisfaction of men.
+Not only are idols financially hugely exploited (many earn not much more than minimum wages, whilst the men behind the curtains rake in fortunes), but they often work very long hours and are displayed and objectified.

 Having to Deal with Creeps

-Particularly at these handshake ticket events, there have been reports of male fans being more than a bit creepy towards idol girls, and sometimes being straight up psycho.
+Particularly at these handshake ticket events, there have been reports of male fans being more than a bit creepy towards idol girls, and often this seen as just part of the job.